dilner1/Portfolio_one/README.md

 ## Equipment

-- Similar to Who We Are section, focus on ease of reading.
+- Similar to the Who We Are section, focuses on ease of reading.

 - Contains a brief disclaimer for anyone wanting to use this service and encourages clients to get in contact through bookings section below